TheOdinProject/curriculum/README.md

 > CALENDAR UI
 >> Default event details based on user profile info?? esp username and details with their contact info
 >> ?Make the click action bring up the "you need to update your profile" box if that's the case before allowing addition of new events?

+> USERS
+>> Make a dynamic route matcher to show the user profiles so you can just go to the /users/foobar link instead of /users/1 (hide the IDs)
+>> Make the gravatar default image the odin logo

 >> Build "contact" button in event to mail them with your contact info (and have an alert for okaying it)